bigbosstony/N00769714.github.io/README.md

 tracker on thier map application.
 User (root) can manage all the data on the server, they will have a email address as the login name, a password more than 6 digit, they can also change it after the registration.

-### 2.3.5 Web

-My website will have the same functionality of the application.